starwolves/space/README.md

 To compile and run Space Frontiers:

-* Select latest versioned branch (not master) from this repository and clone it.
+* Select latest versioned branch from this repository and clone it.
 * In your terminal navigate to the project folder you have just obtained.

 To start the server run: